jkaps9/fx-checker/README.md

 ## My process

 - Initially I built this with the API code in the various Astro components.
 However, I noticed that I was reusing a lot of code and could probably use the same API call to fill in various parts of the UI.
 So I built out individual functions by referring back to an old Odin project for structure.
 This helped reduce the codebase quite a bit and reduce API calls.
-Further optimization is required, but this works well for now.
+Further optimization is required, but this will be easier to update.

+- For the currency picker I initially went with the modern select - see link in my resources section below which I'll leave because I like it.
+However, I ultimately needed a custom component so I could include the search feature.
+This set me back a bit having to refactor - but it was worth it in the end.

 ### Built with